WCSCourses/GSBAfrica2023/modules/Module5/Module5_Session1_practical_assignment.docx.md

 ### 5. Variant annotation

 Variant annotation is used to help researchers filter and prioritise functionally important variants for further study.
 There are several popular programs available for annotating variants.
 These include:
-•	bcftools csq
+- bcftools csq
-•	Ensembl VEP (Variant Effect Predictor)
+- Ensembl VEP (Variant Effect Predictor)
-•	SnpEff
+- SnpEff

-These tools can be used to to predict the functional consequence of the variants on the protien (e.g. whether a variant is missense, stop-gain, frameshift inducing etc).
+These tools can be used to to predict the functional consequence of the variants on the protein (e.g. whether a variant is missense, stop-gain, frameshift inducing etc).

 #### 5.1	bcftools csq